msen7437/Kubernetes-Performance-Testing/Testing-Environment/DescriptionOfTheEnvironment.md

     helm install postgresql --version=12.1.5 -f helm-bitnami-postgresql-values.yaml --repo https://charts.bitnami.com/bitnami postgresql
     ```

+**!!
+DISCLAIMER !!**

+There is currently a bug when you want to deploy the PostgreSQL Server, somehow the password is not set to "postgres".
+In order to access the database you may need to use another password.
+Therefore you also need to change the password for the [Flask-API](Flask-API.md)  and the data ingestion in the next steps.

 You need to create a table in your PostgreSQL Server: